2025 DQS Solutions & Staffing 250: Qualifying

 Qualifying was held on Saturday, June 7, at 8:05 AM EST. Since Michigan International Speedway is an intermediate racetrack, the qualifying system used is a single-car, one-lap system with only one round.
 Drivers will be on track by themselves and will have one lap to post a qualifying time, and whoever sets the fastest time in that session will win the pole.

-Road course qualifying rules was in affect.
+Road course qualifying rules were in effect.
 The timing line was set in Turn 3, where cars exited pit road, and drove five-eighths of a lap, then took the green flag in the north chute exiting Turn 3, and completed their lap there the next time by.
 Teams then immediately pitted the car, meaning only two laps were run.
 Indianapolis and Michigan both use restrictor plates.

 Luke Fenhaus, driving for ThorSport Racing, would score the pole the race, with a lap of 39.236, and a speed of 183.505 mph.
 This would be his first career NCTS pole.

 No drivers would fail to qualify.